Ask AI

 Input

-• Sum: Adds all numbers in the list.
+• Sum: Adds all the numbers together.

-• Product: Multiplies all numbers in the list.
+• Product: Multiplies all the numbers together.

 • Mean: Calculates the average of the numbers.